Battle of Hatteras Inlet Batteries

 Confederate Oder of Battle

-7th North Carolina Infantry Regiment - Colonel William F. Martin
+17th North Carolina Infantry Regiment (1st Organization) - Colonel William F. Martin

 Unspecified naval volunteers, including Flag Officer Samuel Barron

 Butler and Stringham left immediately after the battle, the former to Washington and the latter accompanying the prisoners to New York.
 Critics argued that each was trying to gather credit for the victory to himself.
 The pair contended, however, that they were trying to persuade the administration to abandon the original plan to block up Hatteras Inlet.
 In Federal hands it was no longer useful to the Confederacy, and in fact now allowed Union forces to pursue raiders into the sounds.
 Although they and their supporters continued to press the case for several weeks, it seems to have been unnecessary.
 The War and Navy Departments had already decided to retain possession of the inlet, which would be used as the entry point of an amphibious expedition against the North Carolina mainland early the next year.
-This campaign, known as Burnside's North Carolina Expedition for its senior Army commander Ambrose E. Burnside, completely removed the sounds as sources of commerce-raiding activity.
+This campaign, known as Burnside's North Carolina Expedition, would completely remove the sounds as sources of commerce-raiding activity.

 Recommended Reading: The Civil War on the Outer Banks: A History of the Late Rebellion Along the Coast of North Carolina from Carteret to Currituck With Comments on Prewar Conditions and an Account of (251 pages).
 Description: The ports at Beaufort, Wilmington, New Bern and Ocracoke, part of the Outer Banks (a chain of barrier islands that sweeps down the North Carolina coast from the Virginia Capes to Oregon Inlet), were strategically vital for the import of war materiel and the export of cash producing crops.
 From official records, contemporary newspaper accounts, personal journals of the soldiers, and many unpublished manuscripts and memoirs, this is a full accounting of the Civil War along the North Carolina coast.